 More specifically, beta-blockers block the effects of the hormone norepinephrine, which plays a key role in your body’s response to stressful events.

 Most of the time, beta-blockers are prescribed to people with cardiovascular health conditions, such as people with hypertension (high blood pressure), heart failure or people who’ve recently had a heart attack.

-Although beta-blockers aren’t formally approved by the FDA for treating anxiety disorders, some healthcare professionals may prescribe beta-blockers off-label to treat the physical symptoms of certain anxiety disorders, such as social anxiety disorder or performance anxiety.
+Although beta-blockers aren’t formally approved by the Food and Drug Administration for treating anxiety disorders, some healthcare professionals may prescribe beta-blockers off-label to treat the physical symptoms of certain anxiety disorderers, such as social anxiety disorder or performance anxiety.

 Common beta-blockers used off-label to treat physical symptoms of anxiety include propranolol (Inderal®) and atenolol (Tenormin®).